 Less than a year later, while still reeling from Arthur’s death, Henry VII lost his beloved wife.
 Elizabeth of York died from childbirth complications on her birthday, February 11, 1503.
 The death effected her children and husband profoundly.
 The grief of Henry VII and his children over her death was so well-known that a manuscript from the early 16th century which was probably presented to the king contains: “A mourning figure of a young man (possibly Prince Henry, later king Henry VIII) beside an empty, black-covered bed in the background, together with two girls before a fireplace wearing black head-dresses (possibly the 13 year old Princess Margaret and the 7 year old Princess Mary) may suggest that the presentation was in some way associated with … his mother, Queen Elizabeth, in 1503.”

 She must have been an amazing wife and mother to have inspired such love and devotion.

 Henry VII was a very different man and monarch after Elizabeth’s passing.
 It was though after this second blow his grief burned away any residual softness in him, leaving only the hardened and cold dictator that he is typically credited as being.
 Holding on to the crown, which people forget sat tenuously upon his brow, had already made him ruthless; the death of his son and wife made him rigid.

 So how does a kindly and barbarous control freak get along with a cheerful and chivalrous future tyrant?
-Probably with difficulty and and an amazing amount of multiformity to match their complex personalities.
-No wonder the relationship between them is as impossible to sum up succinctly as the character of the men themselves.
+Probably with difficulty and and an amazing amount of complex negotiation.
+No wonder the relationship between them is as impossible to sum up succinctly.
+It is as convoluted and multifaceted as the characters of the men themselves.